anammari/mlops-zoomcamp-project-2023/README.md

 ## Model Training

-In [model training](./ml_train/), we leverage multiple ML alogorithms, including Linear Regression, Lasso, and XGBoost to develp the fare predictor.
+In [model training](./ml_train/), we leverage multiple ML algorithms, including Linear Regression, Lasso, and XGBoost to develp the fare predictor.
 We also apply hyperparameter optimisation / tuning using Hyperopt.
 We also integrate MLFlow to track our ML training experiments and log the trained models in AWS S3.

-1. Firstly, we create AWS S3 bucket and RDS service (PostgreSQL database) for he backend of our MLFlow experiment tracking.
+1. Firstly, we create AWS S3 bucket and RDS service (PostgreSQL database) for the backend of our MLFlow experiment tracking.

 <p align="center">
   <img src="img/rds_s3.PNG" alt="Data Schema">